-I have read and/or had explained to me by my teacher the Electronic Communications Network Acceptable Use Policy for the LaRue County School District.
-I agree to follow the rules and guidelines that are set forth in this policy.
-I understand that if I violate these rules and guidelines that I will lose access to the electronic communications network, including Internet and e-mail and I may face further disciplinary or legal actions.
+Student Signature Date Sign and return this page to your child's ho omeroom or 1st period teacher.
+JNICATIONS NETWORK ACCEPTABLE USE Permission/Agreement Form Student Name Grade Homeroom Teacher Policy for the LaRue County School District.
+I policy.
+I understand that if I violate these rul y teacher the Electronic Communications Network Acceptable Use agree to follow the rules and guidelines that are set forth in this les and guidelines that I will lose access to the electronic and e-mail and I may face further disciplinary or legal actions.
+Student Signature Date I am 18 years old and do NOT require e parental permission.